coxde/Simple-Sicbo/README.md

 # Simple-Sicbo

-A simplized Sic bo game written by JavaScript
+A simplified Sic bo game written by JavaScript